hatching/vmcloak/docs/config.rst

 Semi-required configuration entries
 -----------------------------------

-A few configuration values are not required, but should in most cases be provided.
+A few configuration entries are not required, but should in most cases be provided.

 * :ref:`conf-hostonly-ip`